Modeling

 Once properties have been selected and testing data defined, models can be executed to generate predictions.

-The modeling tab, presented in Figure 7, offers various modeling and visualization options.
+The modeling tab, presented in Figure 11, offers various modeling and visualization options.
 First, users can select the model to use from the dropdown menu at the bottom left of the tab.
-The two options are Knowledge Driven and Random Forest.
+The three options are Balanced Forest, Knowledge Driven and Random Forest.
 Users can click on Run to start the modeling process.
-The validation score (accuracy on the validation dataset) will be displayed to the right of the model selection dropdown menu.
-Three visualization options are available: Feature Importance, Confusion Matrix, and ROC Curve.
-Users can click on the corresponding button to display the visualization.
-Finally, by clicking on the Export to GA menu, users can export all computed results to GA.
+The validation score (balanced accuracy on the validation dataset) will be displayed to the right of the model selection dropdown menu.

 _images/modeling_tab.png

-Figure 7 The ‘modeling tab’ and its different options.
+Figure 11 The ‘modeling tab’ and its different options.

 Knowledge-Driven

 Users can select the “Knowledge Driven” option from the dropdown menu.
 This option enables them to establish minimum and maximum threshold values and a weight for each selected property.
-It allows users to construct a model based on their geological knowledge to compare it with a data-driven approach, as show in Figure 8. the index overlay operation is computed for every point with the following formula:
+It allows users to construct a model based on their geological knowledge to compare it with a data-driven approach, as show in Figure 12. the index overlay operation is computed for every point with the following formula:

 \[\sum_{i=1}^{n} \left( \min_{i} < \text{property}_{i} < \max_{i} \right) \times \text{weight}_{i}\]